uncognic/steppewm/README.md

 # steppewm

-A minimal stacking Wayland compositor using wlroots.
+A minimal stacking Wayland compositor, using wlroots.

-Nearly every Wayland compositor is a tiling one: sway, river, Hyprland, dwl, niri.
 If you want windows that float and overlap, with titlebars you can drag and a taskbar along the bottom, like IceWM, there is not much to pick from.

-steppewm is that.
-Stacking, small, themeable, configured in one Lua file.
+steppewm.
+Stacking, small and themeable

 ## Features